Seraphim-lyx/Support-Vector-Machine/README.md

 y -> one dimension data set.

-Data is better to process in numpy array. the numpy array must be set to 'int' if data is in an integer format, otherwise unpredictable error will happen during process
+Data is better to process in numpy array. the numpy array must be set to 'int' if data is in integer format, otherwise unpredictable error will happen during processing